Table of Contents

 - Ask the school for copies of any relevant information you do not already have, including:

-- ___ Student Code of Conduct; and
+- Student Code of Conduct and any disciplinary referrals

 - Blank IEP forms/any drafts of IEPs the school may have done.